Grain Free Muffins

 I was on a Specific Carbohydrate Diet (SCD) for many years to heal gut issues.
 The allowed foods on the SCD are grain-free, refined sugar-free, and low lactose.
 Some dairy and beans are allowed.
 It is overwhelming when a healthcare practitioner recommends eliminating all those ingredients from your diet.
 I still bake these muffins, which gives me a sense of health and restoration because the SCD and these muffins were life-changing.
 Learn more about my digestive restoration journey on the About Page.

 Benefits of Grain-Free Muffins

 Almond flour is used in place of wheat flour for this recipe, and it yields remarkable results.
 You don’t have to be on a special diet to enjoy these healthy muffins, and you won’t feel like you are on an elimination diet.
-Also, bake the Almond Flour Banana Nut Muffins for another delicious and healthy snack.
+Try the Almond Flour Carrot Cake Muffins for another delicious and healthy snack.

 - Processed sugar-free